LHerrmeyer/herrmeyer_logan_resume/docs/index.md

 ## Awards

 ### Eagle Scout
+__Wildlife Science Center__
 `July 2019`

-- Led a project to educate people about wildlife conservation and a food drive for animals.
+- Led a food drive for animals at the WSC and educated people about wildlife conservation.
 - Organized the project months in advance and gathered and led a team to run the project smoothly.

 ## Related Experience